We are City Living NY

 City Living NY is dedicated to helping youth aging out of the foster care system to achieve their personal goals and reach for their dreams.
 We provide stability by giving clients urgently needed essential household goods - like pots and bedspreads - in order to make their first apartment a home.
 We continue to be there for youth as hands-on mentors.
 We empower our clients to become stable and self-sufficient by making referrals to effective counseling, education, and job training programs.
 City Living NY is a unique, holistic after-care program, working with our clients to overcome complex and varied challenges in order to have the same opportunities as any young adult on the road to independence.
-When a youth ages out of foster care, City Living NY's work is just beginning.
+When foster care ends, our work begins.

 Message from Our Founder